 IRU is calling on EU policymakers to recognise the important distinction between young drivers and young professional drivers.
 Unlike private car drivers, young professional drivers undergo up to 280 hours of rigorous training, far exceeding the requirements for private car drivers, supplemented by mandatory annual regulatory refresher training.
 They are highly skilled professionals, certified through the Certificate of Professional Competence (CPC), and committed to upholding the highest safety standards.

-IRU EU Advocacy Director Raluca Marian said, “The minimum age for young professional drivers is a topic of intense debate.
+IRU EU Advocacy Director Raluca Marian said, “The minimum age for young professional drivers is a topic of intense debate between the Parliament and the Council.
 Yet the solutions advanced in the Parliament’s negotiating position are pragmatic, well-considered and rooted in reality.”

 “Although young professional drivers are among the safest road users, the debate surrounding the minimum driving age is often based on myths and emotions, not facts.
 We urge policymakers to base their decisions on evidence and give young graduates of dedicated vocational training the chance to embark on a wonderful career in our sector,” she added.